 - In Robin Hood, an enemy of Sir Edward's wanted to marry Marian because of her resemblance to her mother, who had rejected him in favour of marrying Edward.

-- In The Bible, Joseph manages to barely resist an affair with Potiphar's wife.
+- Joseph manages to barely resist an affair with Potiphar's wife.
 He later marries the daughter of a man named Potipherah, which is similar enough to Potiphar that some believe them to be the same person.
 (Averted in the Muslim version of this story, where Potiphar's wife is more sympathetic and eventually marries Joseph herself.)

 - One Jewish tradition holds that Potiphar's wife wanted to sleep with Joseph because she knew from divination that they were destined to have descendants together—misunderstanding that those descendants would be through her daughter.